-Puerto Galera is a coastal town located at the northwestern portion of Oriental Mindoro.
+Puerto Galera is a coastal town located on the northwestern portion of Oriental Mindoro.
 It is easily accessible by boat from Batangas Port.
 The main source of income switched from fishing to tourism as many fishermen earn better from activities driven by the influx of local and foreign visitors.

 Made accessible via Batangas Port, Puerto Galera in Oriental Mindoro has long been attracting local and foreign tourists alike.
 From Manila, it would take only 3 to 4 hours to reach this popular beach and diving destination.